 We're constantly amazed by all the cool new open source projects around, and here are 10 great examples of the superb work being done to make the web a better place.

-They're all shortlisted for the .net Awards 2013 - the international awards event organised by our sister title, .net magazine.
-Read on to find out why they were nominated, plus you can vote for your favourite here.
-But voting closes at midnight tonight, so HURRY!
+This selection was shortlisted for the .net Awards 2013 - the international awards event organised by our sister title, net magazine.
+Read on to find out why they were nominated.

 01. Font Awesome